 Sedans and small to midsize SUVs are usually cheaper to insure and are the best cars for teens.
 The Insurance Institute for Highway Safety (IIHS) has some advice about choosing safe vehicles for teens:

 • Try to get Electronic Stability Control (ESC).
-This feature, which helps a driver control curves and slippery roads, is about as good at reducing risks as safety belts.
+This feature reduces risks by helping drivers control curves and slippery roads.

-• Avoid high horsepower: Vehicles with more powerful engines can tempt (young drivers) to test the limits.
+• Avoid high horsepower.
+Vehicles with more powerful engines can tempt young drivers to test a car’s limits.

 • Look for cars with the best safety reviews from the IIHS and National Highway Traffic Safety Administration.